 Standard patios, driveways, and walkways usually don’t require permits but may need HOA approval.
 Permit research and HOA submissions are typically handled by your contractor.

-Common Waldorf Subdivisions We Serve
+Common Waldorf Subdivisions Covered

 - St. Charles